Alex-G-000/sage-acf-blocks/README.md

 # **Tone Sage ACF Blocks**

-Easily add pre-built block templates, and register your own blocks in Sage 10, ACF and Wordplate Extended ACF.
+Easily add pre-built block templates, and register your own blocks in Sage 10 and ACF.

 **NOTE:** This repo is a little bit of a mess.
 Give me time and I'll tidy it up, but the important bit is it works!